A Bayesian analysis of the case of Lucia de B.

 Recall its fate!
 Revise your odds!

 (made for a limerick competition at a Bayesian congress).

-The following article has been the basis for two full-page articles on Saturday, March 13 in the science supplement of the NRC (with unfortunately disturbing typos in the ultimate calculation) and in “the Forum” of Trouw (with the expected announcement on the front page that I would claim that the chance that Lucy de B. was wrongly convicted would be 80%, which is not the case)
+The following article was the basis for two full-page articles on Saturday, March 13, 2004 in the science supplement of the NRC (with unfortunately disturbing typos in the ultimate calculation) and in “the Forum” of Trouw (with the expected announcement on the front page that I claimed that the chance that Lucia de B. was wrongly convicted was 80%, which is not the case)